charles-alchemcy/Virtual-Self-Driving-Car-AI-using-Kivy-and-Reinforcement-Learning/README.md

 [Kivy](https://kivy.org/#home)

-I used Kivy to make the car environment .
+I used Kivy to make the car environment.

 Then I used Experience Replay and Deep Q intuition to create an AI which uses 3 sensors in the virtual car to detect 'sand' i.e. out of it's road areas .
 If it runs on the sand it gets punishment and it tries not to repeat that again .